 Marketing Revenue Attribution

-What Are the Top 5 KPIs for Customer Satisfaction in Any Rental Business?
+What Are the Top 5 KPIs for Customer Satisfaction for Equipment Rental?

-Keeping your customers satisfied means more return business, so keep a close eye on these customer satisfaction KPIs:
+Keeping your customers satisfied means more return business, so keep a close eye on these customer satisfaction KPIs for equipment rental companies:

 Customer Lifetime Value